themesberg/flowbite-svelte/src/routes/forms/range.md

 <Htwo label="Unknown attributes" />

-<p>Since we added `$$restProps` to input field, you can contain the props which are not declared with export.
-It will pass down other unknown attributes to an element in a component.</p>
+Since we added `$$restProps` to input field, you can contain the props which are not declared with export.
+It will pass down other unknown attributes to an element in a component.

 <Htwo label="Props" />

-<p>The component has the following props, type, and default values.
-See <a href="/pages/types">types
- page</a> for type information.</p>
+The component has the following props, type, and default values.
+See <a href="/pages/types">types page</a> for type information.

 <TableProp header={propHeader} {divClass} {theadClass}>